Clea Koff: Graduate school

 Koff went on to the master's program in forensic anthropology at the University of Arizona.

-She completed her master's degree in 1999 at the University of Nebraska, after combining her studies with working for the UN between 1996 and 2000.
+She completed her master's degree in 1999 at the University of Nebraska–Lincoln, after combining her studies with working for the UN between 1996 and 2000.

 As a 23-year-old graduate student studying prehistoric skeletons in California, Koff joined a small team of UN scientists exhuming victims of the genocide in Rwanda.
 Her job was to find evidence to bring the perpetrators to trial, and to help relatives to identify their loved ones.

 Books

 Koff captured the events in her memoir The Bone Woman: Among the dead in Rwanda, Bosnia, Croatia and Kosovo (Random House) which was published in 2004 in the United States, United Kingdom, Australia, the Netherlands, Spain, Germany, Argentina, and Canada, 2005 in France and Denmark, 2006 in Norway, Italy, and Portugal, and 2007 in Poland.

 Koff's crime fiction debut, Freezing, part of the Jayne & Steelie Mystery Series, was published by Severn House in the UK in August 2011 and in the US in December 2011.
 French rights for the book have been acquired by Editions Héloïse d'Ormesson.
 Passing is the title of the second book in the series, which is not yet published.

 Koff is represented by Ellen Levine, Executive Vice President of Trident Media Group.